-The Ethnic Studies Minor at Cal State San Marcos offers students majoring in another discipline the opportunity to study critically and systematically the experiences of racial/ethnic groups that have been economically, educationally, politically, legally, and/or socially disadvantaged.
+The Ethnic Studies Minor at California State University San Marcos offers students majoring in another discipline the opportunity to study critically and systematically the experiences of racial/ethnic groups that have been economically, educationally, politically, legally, and/or socially disadvantaged.
 It analyzes how these groups have been integrated or not into societ(ies) and how race/ethnicity has shaped identity.

 Offering global and U.S. perspectives, the minor supports the founding Mission Statement of the University by helping to prepare students "to live cooperatively and competitively in a world of cultural and ethnic diversity."

 Since the minor helps students better understand the multi-ethnic cultures of which many modern nations are comprised, it enhances courses of study leading to career fields in both public and private sectors, such as business, education, law, medicine, public health, corrections, social work, journalism, public relations, politics, psychology, international relations, and creative writing.
 It also helps to prepare students for graduate study in related fields.

 In Fall 2017, the Ethnic Studies Program is offering two courses: ETST 101, Introduction to Ethnic Studies; and ETST 301, Ethnic Studies and Society.
 For more information, see flyer for ETST 101 and ETST 301.

 In addition, coming very soon is a major in Ethnic Studies!
 The B.A. in Ethnic Studies has received campus approval for implementation in the Academic Year 2016-2017, but is pending official authorization by the Office of the Chancellor of the California State University.
 Applications for lecturers to teach ETST 101 and 301 are invited.
 To submit an application, visit the following for teaching ETST 101 and ETST 301.

 We wish you well in your future ambitions!
 In remembrance of the Graduation Celebration of Ethnic Studies Minors, see the video below!